euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Authentication by Vaults

-Vaults out-source their authentication to the CVC, but are responsible for authorisation themselves.
+Vaults out-source their authentication to the EVC, but are responsible for authorisation themselves.

-In order to support sub-accounts, operators, and impersonating (ie, liquidations), vaults can be invoked via the CVC's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
-However, the vault will see the CVC as the `msg.sender`.
+In order to support sub-accounts, operators, and impersonating (ie, liquidations), vaults can be invoked via the EVC's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
+However, the vault will see the EVC as the `msg.sender`.

-When a vault detects that `msg.sender` is the CVC, it should call back into the CVC to retrieve the current execution context using `getCurrentOnBehalfOfAccount`.
+When a vault detects that `msg.sender` is the EVC, it should call back into the EVC to retrieve the current execution context using `getCurrentOnBehalfOfAccount`.
 This will tell the vault two things:

-* The `onBehalfOfAccount` which indicates the account that has been authenticated by the CVC.
+* The `onBehalfOfAccount` which indicates the account that has been authenticated by the EVC.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
 * The `controllerEnabled` which indicates whether or not a vault is currently enabled as a controller for the `onBehalfOfAccount` account.
 This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.
 The caller of `getCurrentOnBehalfOfAccount` itself passes the vault it is interested in via the `controllerToCheck` parameter.
 When `controllerToCheck` is set to the zero address, the value returned is always `false`.

-### CVC Contract Privileges
+### EVC Contract Privileges

-Because the CVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any ETH or tokens.
+Because the EVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any ETH or tokens.

 The only exception to this is mid-transaction inside of a batch.
-If one batch item temporarily moves ETH or tokens into the CVC, but a subsequent batch item moves it out, then as long as no untrusted code runs in between, it is safe.
-However, moving tokens to the CVC is often unnecessary because tokens can be moved immediately to their final destination with `transferFrom` and by setting various `recipient` parameters in contracts.
+If one batch item temporarily moves ETH or tokens into the EVC, but a subsequent batch item moves it out, then as long as no untrusted code runs in between, it is safe.
+However, moving tokens to the EVC is often unnecessary because tokens can be moved immediately to their final destination with `transferFrom` and by setting various `recipient` parameters in contracts.

 One exception to this is wrapping ETH into WETH.
 The deposit method will always credit the caller with the WETH tokens.
 In this case, the user must transfer the WETH in a subsequent batch item (ideally the batch item immediately after the deposit).

-One area where the untrustable CVC address may cause problems is tokens that implement hooks/callbacks, such as ERC-777 tokens.
-In this case, somebody could install a hook for the CVC as a recipient, and cause inbound transfers to fail, or possibly even be redirected.
-Although the CVC doesn't attempt to comprehensively solve this, the ERC-1820 registry address is blocked and can not be invoked via `call` or batches.
+One area where the untrustable EVC address may cause problems is tokens that implement hooks/callbacks, such as ERC-777 tokens.
+In this case, somebody could install a hook for the EVC as a recipient, and cause inbound transfers to fail, or possibly even be redirected.
+Although the EVC doesn't attempt to comprehensively solve this, the ERC-1820 registry address is blocked and can not be invoked via `call` or batches.

 ### Read-only Re-entrancy

-The non-transient storage maintained by the CVC *can* be read while checks are deferred.
+The non-transient storage maintained by the EVC *can* be read while checks are deferred.
 In particular, this includes the lists of collaterals and controllers registered for a given account.

 This should not result in "read-only re-entrancy" problems, because each individual operation will leave these lists in a consistent state.
 In particular, for a controller to be released, that controller itself must invoke the release, which typically means the debt has been repaid.